inopinatus/sublime_url/README.md

 Implements a Sublime Text variant of the [TextMate URL scheme](http://blog.macromates.com/2007/the-textmate-url-scheme/).

 Made using JavaScript for Automation.
-Originally written for Mac OS Sierra 10.12.6, and still works with Big Sur (11.2) and Catalina (10.15) as of February 2021.
+Originally written for Mac OS Sierra 10.12.6, and still works with Sequoia (15.4) as of April 2025.

 ## Installation